Geology: Earth Science Teaching, BSLAS

 PSYC 100 is a pre-requisite for EPSY 201.

-for the degree of Bachelor of Science in Liberal Arts & Sciences Major in Geology (Sciences & Letters), Earth Science Teaching Concentration
+for the degree of Bachelor of Science in Liberal Arts & Sciences in Geology (Sciences & Letters), Earth Science Teaching Concentration

 Sample Sequence